 When you can get it working well, glass is the absolute best way to print PLA.
 It make a great shiny bottom layer and the heated bed ensures that parts stay nice and flat.

 Many people have had success printing on Kapton Tape.
 To print PLA on Kapton Tape you need to have a heated bed.
 We used to print on Kapton Tape on a heated bed, but after mastering printing on glass we no longer recommend printing on Kapton tape as a first option.
 The procedure for printing on Kapton tape is nearly identical to printing on glass but involves more setup and clean up.
-If you have advice on other benefits of Kapton Tape please let us know.
-We are always working to improve our process.
+For instructions on applying Kapton tape read this article: Bed Surfaces - How to apply Kapton Tape.

 Printing on Polycarbonate